zhiruih/diffbom-paper/README.md

 tricks to adjust the (already very dense) ACM paper format, and moving discussion of key related work or important definitions to appendices may be grounds for rejection.

-A camera-ready template will be added here later, once we can get the ACM publications people to respond to our emails.

 This is forked from the [2017 ACM Proceedings Template](https://www.acm.org/publications/proceedings-template) but